commercetools/commercetools-jvm-sdk/CONTRIBUTING.md

 - your code is from you and not copied from third party sources
 - use good [commit messages](https://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html)

-Note: Integration tests will fail since we use encrypted credentials which are not available in forks for security reasons.
+Note: Integration tests will fail in CI since we use encrypted credentials which are not available in forks for security reasons.

 ## Testing